Further Instructions: On the Island

 John Locke wakes up in the jungle and sees a naked Desmond Hume (Henry Ian Cusick) run by, but Locke cannot speak.
 Mr. Eko's (Adewale Akinnuoye-Agbaje) stick falls from above nearly hitting him.
 In the frame of Eko's church, he builds a sweat lodge and convinces Charlie Pace (Dominic Monaghan) to stand guard.
 Locke takes a hallucinogenic drug and enters the lodge in order to "speak with the Island".
 There, Boone Carlyle (Ian Somerhalder) appears to help him "find [his] way again, so that [he] can bring the family back together".
 Locke (mutely) apologizes for the day Boone died, and he accepts the apology, however, in a taunting and seemingly sarcastic manner.
 Locke's hallucination takes him to Sydney airport.
 Boone wheels Locke through the airport where he tells him someone is "in serious danger".
 Locke sees his fellow survivors, and is told by Boone that he must "clean up [his] own mess".
 Locke finds Eko's stick covered in blood and Boone tells him "they have him, you don't have much time".
 Upon exiting the sweat lodge he sees a flash of a polar bear.
 He recovers his ability to speak and tells Charlie that he is going to save Eko.

-Locke and Charlie track Eko, who Locke believes has been captured by a polar bear.
+Locke and Charlie track Eko, whom Locke believes has been captured by a polar bear.
 They pause at a large pit in the ground where the hatch imploded.
 They encounter Hugo "Hurley" Reyes (Jorge Garcia), who tells them that Jack, Kate, and Sawyer were kidnapped by the Others, and that "Henry Gale" is their leader.
 While continuing back to the camp alone, Hurley finds Desmond naked and lends him a tie-dyed t-shirt.
 Desmond says the electromagnetic anomaly may have been destroyed, and Hurley questions why Desmond was not destroyed.
 Desmond mentions Locke's speech and his plan to save Jack Shephard, Kate Austen, and James "Sawyer" Ford.
 However, Hurley responds, "What speech?", as Locke has yet to give any such speech.
 Desmond seems confused, and drops the whole matter.

 Locke finds the polar bear's cave and rescues Eko from the polar bear.
 While Charlie fetches water from a stream, Locke apologizes to an unconscious Eko for his lack of faith.
 Eko appears to briefly awaken and tells Locke that he must rescue Jack, Kate and Sawyer.
 Upon arriving at camp, Hurley informs the camp that Jack and the others have been captured.
 As an explanation, Locke announces to the survivors that he plans to rescue Jack, Kate, and Sawyer, as Desmond indicated to Hurley earlier.
 Hurley mentions to Charlie a sense of déjà vu.